boda-akos/ESP8266-8bit-parallel-LCD-controller-S6B33B2/README.md

 To control the 74HC595 chip we need 3 pins, and for the LCD additional 3 + Reset (not sure if reset is really needed).
 The simple library links to Adafruit GFX graphics.
 The hardware uses fast direct port write.

-The library has fixed hardware pins, my basic idea was to save dedicated pins for SPI and i2c.
+The library has fixed hardware pins, tried to save dedicated pins for SPI and i2c.
 Reset should be moved to some other pin if i2c is used.

 Pin configuration :

-Reconfigured TX and RX pins as general I/O.
+Reconfigured TX and RX pins as general I/O pins.
 74HC595 control : D8 data, D4 latch, D3 clock.
 S6B33B2 control : D0 CS, RX RS, TX WR, D2 Reset.
+TX is GPIO0, RX is GPIO3.

-The Samsung S6B33B2 could be replaced with any 8-bit TFT if the LCD initial setup in the H file is modified for that particular TFT controller.
+The library should work with any 8-bit TFT if the LCD initial setup in the H file was modified for that particular TFT controller.